heuwerk/UpdateProton/README.md

 - Delete all old installed versions, if desired
 - link to release notes
 - POSIX shell compliant
-- Should run on all major Linux Distributions (tested with Fedora and Debian)
+- Should run on all major GNU/Linux Distributions (tested with Fedora and Debian)
 - ~Display download size~ temporarily not available

 ## Usage